Not sure if Qdoba is right for you?

 Potential Mitigations

-• A franchise attorney should carefully review the details of the litigation disclosed in Item 3 to understand the nature of the disputes.
+- A franchise attorney must carefully analyze the nature, allegations, and outcomes of the litigation disclosed in Item 3.

 Disclosure & Representation Risks